DevMountain/categorizer/README.md

 import store from './store.js';
 ```

-Now that we have our `store` and `Provider` component let's wrap the `App` component with the `Provider` component.
+Now that we have our `store` and `Provider` component, let's wrap the `App` component with the `Provider` component.
 We'll also need to add a `store` prop to `Provider`.
 The `store` prop should equal the `store` we imported earlier.
 This will give our application access to the Redux store.

 ```js
 ReactDOM.render(